I search for the rainbow at the end of a storm.

 Jennifer longs to inspire young people in the way she needed to be inspired as a young person.
 She believes that through make believe children learn their greatest life lessons.
 Archetype characters that surface in every story represent some part of ourselves we’ve experienced or will some day.
 That is why fairy tales and parables have survived for centuries.
 The lessons in them are still valid because they are descriptions of our basic human nature.

-She is married to her childhood-sweetheart-real-life-Prince and on Thanksgiving Day 2016, the couple (and their beloved schnoodle pup) welcomed their own Baby Princess to the world!
+Today she lives in Georgetown, DC with her childhood-sweetheart-husband-real-life-Prince and precious schnoodle pup.
+This autumn the couple looks forward to welcoming their own little princess to the world!!
 During the week she teaches piano and voice lesson privately in her home studio.
 She is currently working on gaining the courage to write the young adult fantasy novel and heaps of children book stories that have been in her head for the last seven years.

 HOW DID YOU COME UP WITH ALL OF THIS?